jannisborn/covid19_ultrasound/data/README.md

 ## Add class "uninformative"
-In the current state, a user could input any image, e.g. of a house, and still receive a classification result as covid / pneumonia / healthy.
+In the current state, a user could input any image, e.g. of a house, and still receive a classification result as COVID-19 / pneumonia / healthy.
 In order to prevent this, we decided to include a fourth class called "uninformative", where we add Imagenet images and neck-ultrasound data from the Kaggle Nerve Segmentation Challenge.
 Download the data [here](https://drive.google.com/open?id=1bAbCJCq-U5vIxbG0ySUKanAW_pW_z2O4) from google drive.
 It contains a folder *uniform_class_nerves* and one *uniform_class_imagenet*.
 The data can be immediately used for training, simply combine it in a folder *uninformative* next to the *covid*, *pneumonia* and *regular* folders.
 If you want to add them to an existing cross validation split (e.g after executing [cross_val_splitter](../pocovidnet/scripts/cross_val_splitter.py)), we also provide a script:

 Run: